dragoselul/IT-GMD1/README.md

 ### Player experience and Game POV
 - The game presents Ricardo and his dog companion, in his journey to save a kidnapped princess from a mysterious evil force unknown to human kind.
+- The game presents Ricardo and his dog companion, in his journey to save a kidnapped princess from a mysterious evil force unknown to human kind.
 - The player will be Ricardo, accompanied by his trusty companion, Doge
 - Being an unstopabble force
 - Every journey through the dungeon will give the player rewards for upgrading their character and increasing the odds of going further next time.